-According to the American Association of Nurse Practitioners, 89.2 percent of NPs are certified in an area of primary care.
+According to the American Association of Nurse Practitioners, 86.6 percent of NPs are certified in an area of primary care.
 NPs are trained at the graduate level to evaluate patients, diagnose illness, and prescribe medication to patients.
-While NPs are not doctors by definition, they undergo rigorous training and credentialing while focusing on the well-being of the whole person.
+While NPs are not physicians by definition, they undergo rigorous training and credentialing while focusing on the well-being of the whole person.
 NPs can also ease the high cost of health care for patients and help address the looming primary care shortage.

 Below is a side-by-side comparison of doctors and NPs, including the typical timeline to practice, responsibilities, education, licensure, and professional resources.